 There was a beat of silence.
-Something about the way Dom had seemed so eager to forget everything after the mere mention of Nora kept bugging me, like a persistent jab in the side, but I didn’t question it.
+Something about the way Dom had seemed so ready to forget everything after the mere mention of Nora bothered me, nagging like a persistent jab in the side, but I didn’t question it.
 I was just thankful that the topic was over with and we could continue the rest of this class in peace, without the P-word ever being brought up again.
 Maybe we could even go out for frozen yogurt after class.
 No worries.
+No confusion.
 No pesky thoughts about the boy who’s hated me since we’ve laid eyes on each other.
 Just left-over endorphins and fat-free Pinkberry.
 Wonderful.

 We were in Boat Pose when Dom finally spoke up again.

-“I still think you should talk to him,” she sing-songed, and I literally had to bite my cheek in frustration.
+“I still think you should talk to him,” she said, and I literally had to bite my cheek in frustration.
 I mean, honestly!
-This was the girl who once tried to stab Evelyn out of a skiv made of lipstick and tape!
+This was the girl who once tried to stab Evelyn with a shank made of lipstick and tape!
 Lipstick and tape!
 And now she wanted to act all responsible and Agony Aunt-ish?